Terkwood/AugustDB/README.md

 ## Webservice operation

-To start the Phoenix server:
+To start the Phoenix server in _dev mode_:

 - Install dependencies with `mix deps.get`
 - Install Node.js dependencies with `npm install` inside the `assets` directory
 - Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To run in _prod mode_ with some optimizations, you first need to follow the [Phoenix deployment instructions](https://hexdocs.pm/phoenix/deployment.html) to generate a secret, etc.  Then:

+`PORT=4001 MIX_ENV=prod mix phx.server`

 ## Making HTTP calls